kumar-gopal/vendorApp/README.md

 - **Data Validation**: All incoming data is validated using `Joi` or `express-validator`.
 - **Database Optimization**: MongoDB indexes are used to optimize product searches and queries.
 - **Error Handling**: Errors are handled gracefully, returning appropriate HTTP status codes.
+- **Rate Limiting**: The server is protected from excessive requests using `express-rate-limit` to prevent potential downtime.

 ## Installation and Setup